KateIsabelle/rehearsal-room/planning/user_stories.md

 - As an Artist, I would like to be able to change my general site preferences.

+- As an Artist, I would like to be able to change which city I'm looking for spaces in.

 - As an artist, I am given the option to automatically sync bookings with my Google calendar.

 - As an artist, I would like to "star" properties that I would like to bookmark for later.

+- Reapeted bookings for artist

 - (PAYMENT) Artist can perform a transaction to reserve the space.

 ## Host
 - As a host i can manipulate a calendar showing booking dates. (add, edit or delete exisiting)

+- Organize host dashboard into tabs

+- Blocking off days

 - As a host i can see a history of artists who have booked with me